1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

     Above you see the content of xml file: /tmp/tmp.EUK5kzW5Ep Copy that xml file to your OFFLINE computer (the computer where your private keys are securely stored) for transaction signing with offline/sign.sh

-Notice that the output of the script is a new xml file, containing the filled-out template with all the entered information in its right place.
-There is no signature yet in this data, it is just the preparation for the signing that we do on the _offline_ computer.
+The output of the script was a new xml file, containing the filled-out template with all the entered information in the right place.
+There was no signature yet in this data, it's just the preparation for the signing that we did on the _offline_ computer as a next step.

 ## OFFLINE: Signing the transaction

 By means of USB drive or similar, we transfered the xml file created on the online computer to our __*offline*__ computer.<br/>
 Now it was time to _prove ownership_ of address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_, which is generally done by signing the raw transaction structure with the corresponding private key.<br/>
-The private key information is stored on the __*offline*__ computer, giving us the opportunity to pipe the private key WIF into our script _offline/sign.sh_, passing the xml file as an argument.<br/>
+The private key information was stored on the __*offline*__ computer, giving us the opportunity to pipe the private key WIF into our script _offline/sign.sh_, passing the xml file as an argument.<br/>
 See how the script did its thing:<br/>

     ~/bitcoin$  <<<KwPvrNmsD6o39hY9VSWipdhn4koi7oqGiomJErjkjvKrqudZNcd7 offline/sign.sh /tmp/tmp.EUK5kzW5Ep